Common sense should prevail when you ask yourself should I remove my authentic Mali face tattoo

 should still expect the worst from your employer.
 That goes double if you’re in any kind of entry

-where at will work rules prevail.
+level job where at will work rules prevail.
 “At will”, by the way, means that your

 employer can fire you go for any reason.
 Now, if you have actually done any work in the work